 Summer 2021 events guidelines

 The following guidelines for events take effect May 9, are part of the Protect Purdue Plan and were developed to help ensure the health and safety of the campus community.
 It is important to note that these guidelines may be modified as the COVID-19 situation and corresponding federal, state and local guidance continues to evolve.
-See the current Spring 2021 event guidelines here, in effect until May 8.

 The Tippecanoe County Health Department currently limits events to 250 attendees with the exception of academic classes and activities that directly support the student academic experience (orientation sessions, study sessions, etc.).
 Requests for exceptions for events over 100 attendees must be approved first by the Office of the Provost.

 On Campus (academic campus and other facilities in Tippecanoe County)

 - All summer 2021 university-sponsored on-campus convocations and university-sponsored on-campus conferences will be canceled to prioritize space for learning and discovery activities, and to ensure campus capacity to follow the safest social distancing recommendations.

 - The University urges all colleges, divisions, schools, departments, and other organizational units to delay or cancel any on-campus event that includes attendance of people from outside of the Purdue campus community through summer 2021.

 - Any on-campus summer 2021 event that may include more than 100 people must have the approval of the Office of the Provost.
 To download and submit the forms for approval of events for more than 100 people, visit https://www.purdue.edu/provost/events/approval.html.
 Requests must be submitted at least two weeks prior to the event.